 1. Keep Everything Up-to-date

 Remember that; WordPress is an ever-growing platform with a beautiful community around it.
-As I said early, there are teams of developers working forever on the platform to make it user-friendly, fast, reliable and most importantly, secure.
+As I said earlier, teams of developers are working forever on the platform to make it user-friendly, fast, reliable, and, most importantly, secure.

-Hence, there are regular updates rolled out now and then to upgrade the overall platform and making sure that all the discovered vulnerabilities around the platform are taken care of.
+Hence, regular updates are rolled out now and then to upgrade the overall platform and ensure that all the discovered vulnerabilities around the platform are taken care of.

-Yes, every plugin and theme installed on your WordPress website must be up-to-date as most of the times, it’s the plugin that opens up a backdoor for the hackers to get in.
+Yes, every plugin and theme installed on your WordPress website must be up-to-date as most of the time, it’s the plugin that opens up a backdoor for the hackers to get in.

 2. Download Plugins & Themes From Reliable Sources

-Installing the themes and plugins from the reliable sources is the most important step to protect your WordPress files in this competitive modern age.
+Installing themes and plugins from reliable sources is the most critical step to protect your WordPress files in this competitive modern age.

 Hence, always make sure to download plugins or themes from reliable sources.
 If you want to use a premium plugin or theme, then pay for it as the developers behind such plugins deserve that remuneration for their hard work.

-You can get an array of different free WordPress plugins and themes directly from its repository, i.e. Plugin directory and Theme directory, etc.
+You can get an array of free WordPress plugins and themes directly from its repository, i.e., Plugin directory, Theme directory, etc.

-Also, getting rid of unwanted plugins or themes will ensure that your WordPress is less vulnerable to any kind of malicious attack.
+Also, getting rid of unwanted plugins or themes will ensure that your WordPress is less vulnerable to any malicious attack.

 It is also important to check, whether a particular plugin or theme gets updated regularly.
 If not, then check the plugin or theme page in the WordPress repository and ensure that the developer has been active with the plugin or theme updates.

-If not, then WordPress will have a disclaimer on the page, and it will be an indication to move on from that particular plugin or theme.
+If not, then WordPress will have a disclaimer on the page, which will indicate to move on from that particular plugin or theme.

-Hence, removing them would be the smartest choice you will be making for your WordPress website.
+Hence, optimizing the WordPress database would be the smartest choice you will be making for your website.

 4. Disable Junk Value & HTML in Comments